UK challenger banks: who’s who (and what’s their tech)

 Another digital start-up with an ambitious plan to target “millions of users who live their lives on their phones”.
 The bank’s main proposition is a current account.

-It has recently received a banking licence and a $70 million investment from Harald McPike, an American quantitative trader.
+It received a banking licence in summer 2016 and a $70 million investment from Harald McPike, an American quantitative trader.

 Starling went through a major management change in 2014/15, when most of the team departed to set up rival Monzo.